aws/aws-eks-best-practices/content/security/docs/pods.md

 [dns-policy]: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy

 !!!
 Attention

   Disabling service links and changing the pod's DNS policy does not prevent a pod from having network access to the in-cluster DNS service.
-An attacker can still enumerate services in a cluster by reaching the in-cluster DNS service. (ex: `dig SRV *.*.svc.cluster.local @$CLUSTER_DNS_IP`) To prevent in-cluster service discovery, use [NetworkPolicy](../network/#network-policy)
-    to block pod access
+An attacker can still enumerate services in a cluster by reaching the in-cluster DNS service. (ex: `dig SRV *.*.svc.cluster.local @$CLUSTER_DNS_IP`) To prevent in-cluster service discovery, use a [NetworkPolicy](../network/#network-policy) to block pod access

 ```yaml
 apiVersion: v1